Great Belt power link: Economy

 In the first months of operation, the connection has transferred power from West to East near full capacity.

 Energinet.dk estimates that the connection will save consumers in East Denmark between 150 and 200 million kroner per year, while West Denmark will retain normal prices due to the strong connections with Germany and Norway.

 The link has reduced the price variability in both east and west Denmark, and reduced the price of fossil fuel in east Denmark.
 The cable's effect on price change in west Denmark is disputed due to the strong connections with Germany and Norway.

 A researcher from Aalborg University claims that the reduced price variability has reduced the incentive for smart grids, and proposes that the bottleneck income be diverted from investments in physical grid to smart grid.

 In 2012, Energinet concluded that a second power cable would not be feasible, but if decided, it could run between Studstrup Power Station, which lies north of the city of Aarhus and the power plant at Kyndby (Danish:Kyndbyværket) in Frederikssund Municipality.
 In 2015, Energinet started considering a second cable again, due to lower expectations for stationary power in East Denmark.

 Technical description

 The Storebælt HVDC is a 600 MW Line Commutated Converter (LCC) HVDC at a voltage of 400 kV.
-It consists of the Fraugde converter station on Funen connected to an existing 400 kV substation and the new Herslev converter station on Zealand connected to an existing 400 kV overhead line.
-The converter stations are supplied by Siemens Power Transmission and Distribution.
+It consists of the Fraugde converter station on Funen connected to an existing 400 kV substation, and the new Herslev converter station on Zealand connected to an existing 400 kV overhead line.
+The converter stations are supplied by Siemens Power Transmission and Distribution, with a -120/180 MVar synchronous condenser in each station.

 The interconnector includes 32 km long sea cable, 16 km long land cable on Funen and 10 km long land cable on Zealand.